Private credit operating infrastructure

 Receivables desk

-Exception handlingLate payments, disputes, and reserve releases move through explicit states instead of email-only reconciliation.
+Exception handlingLate payments and disputes move through controlled states instead of disappearing into inboxes and spreadsheet comments.

 01